Who Is Bruce Springsteen?

 Rock musician Bruce Springsteen was born September 23, 1949, in Long Branch, New Jersey.
 Springsteen was raised in a working-class household in Freehold Borough.
 The future Boss's father, Doug Springsteen, had trouble holding down a steady job and worked at different times as a bus driver, millworker and prison guard.
 Adele Springsteen, Bruce's mother, brought in steadier income as a secretary in a local insurance office.
 Young Bruce and his father had a difficult relationship.
 "When I was growing up, there were two things that were unpopular in my house," the singer later recalled.
 "One was me, and the other was my guitar."

 Years later, however, Springsteen suggested that his fraught relationship with his father had been important for his art.
-"I've gotta thank him," Springsteen said upon his induction to the Rock and Roll Hall of Fame, "because what would I conceivably have written about without him?
+"I've gotta thank him," Springsteen said upon his induction to the Rock and Roll Hall of Fame in 1999, "because what would I conceivably have written about without him?
 I mean, you can imagine that if everything had gone great between us, we would have had disaster.
 I would have written just happy songs—and I tried it in the early '90s and it didn't work… Anyway, I put on his work clothes and I went to work.
 It was the way that I honored him.
 My parents' experience forged my own.
 They shaped my politics, and they alerted me to what is at stake when you're born in the U.S.A."